Nicaragua: A Culinary Tour to Central America’s Crossroads

 The Nicaragua Culinary Tour

-Careli Tours wants everyone to experience the food of Nicaragua and has set up a seven nights and eight day package where visitors will learn how to cook and eat like Nicaraguans and also get to tour some of the countries best spots.
+Careli Tours wants everyone to experience the food of Nicaragua and has set up a seven-night and eight-day package where visitors will learn how to cook and eat like Nicaraguans and also get to tour some of the countries best spots.

 A suggested itinerary will be made for your party but can be altered to fit your needs!